A lot of parents won’t give their children plain yogurt. They think it won’t appeal to their kids’ taste buds.

-Your child knows she likes sugar.
-She also knows she likes the idea of putting as much as she wants in her yogurt.
+Your child knows they like sugar.
+They also knows they likes the idea of putting as much as they want in their yogurt.
 Put these two facts together and, presto, your kid will eat plain yogurt!

 “But what about the sugar?”
 I hear you asking.
 “How can this concoction be a step above the sweet stuff they sell in the market?

 Well, believe it or not, your child probably won’t put in as much sugar as you think.
-But even if she does, there’s no need to panic: you can always reduce the sugar in time – after your child accepts the idea that she likes plain yogurt.
+But even if they do, there’s no need to panic: you can always reduce the sugar in time – after your child accepts the idea that they like plain yogurt.

 There are other advantages to doctoring up plain yogurt.